Skip to content

 Ease of Use High (abstracts deployment logic) Medium (requires Helm knowledge) Medium (requires GitOps understanding)

-Uses Helm charts ✅ (packages & manages them) ✅ (core functionality) ✅ (can deploy HelmReleases)
+Uses Helm Charts ✅ (packages & manages them) ✅ (core functionality) ✅ (can deploy HelmReleases)

 Custom Resources Release, Context None (CLI and chart format) HelmRelease, Kustomization, etc.